 The PhD program in Psychological and Brain Sciences is not a clinical training or a counseling program.
 It is a five-year, full-time PhD program, during which you will fulfill the requirements for and earn an MA.
 We do not have or admit students into a terminal Master’s program, and our program is not available for online study.

 To identify the graduate student advisors and laboratories most compatible with your research interests, review the “Faculty” listings on the department’s “People” directory.
-With the exception of Dr. Veit Stuphorn and Dr. James Knierim, the other faculty and professors listed on the directory page do not admit students to the PhD program in Psychological & Brain Sciences.
+With the exception of Dr. Veit Stuphorn and Dr. James Knierim, the affiliated and teaching faculty and professors listed on the directory page do not admit students to the PhD program in Psychological & Brain Sciences.
 All other Faculty on the directory page can admit students.

 Admitted students will matriculate in the fall semester, and the application deadline is December 15 of the year prior to your matriculation.